vbshuliar/the-last-oasis-unity-3d-game/README.md

 # The Last Oasis
-A Unity 3D MOBA prototype developed for my university Game Development module.
+A Unity 3D game developed specifically for my university Game Development module.